Students sit on the stairs in front of the Education Building

 The department has established the following criteria as guidelines for the specialist paper:

-• The specialist paper should be derived from a current, practical problem which is researchable and limited in scope.
+• Derived from a current, practical problem which is researchable and limited in scope.

-• The specialist paper should have the approval, cooperation, or collaboration of the governing board or administration of an educational institution when appropriate.
+• Approval, cooperation, or collaboration of the governing board or administration of an educational institution when appropriate.

-• The design and methodology for the specialist paper will be developed by the student and major professor and reviewed and approved by a three-person faculty committee which will also conduct the oral examination on the completed specialist paper.
+• Design and methodology developed by the student and major professor and reviewed and approved by a three-person faculty committee which will also conduct the oral examination on the completed specialist paper.

 Graduate School Policies